Scope of Services - Full Text

 The University Counseling Service (UCS) is The University of Iowa’s primary mental health service provider for university students.
 The UCS supports the Division of Student Life mission for student success by providing support and mental health services to the University of Iowa campus community.

-The scope of UCS service entails three primary areas: Clinical and Case Management Services, Outreach and Consultation Services, and Training and Supervision Services.
+The scope of UCS service entails three primary areas: Clinical and Case Management Services, Outreach Services, and Training and Supervision.

 Clinical and Case Management Services

-Typically, a student’s first contact with the UCS is with a consultant who will collaboratively determine how to best meet the student’s needs.
-Common outcomes of this consultation are a referral to group therapy at the UCS, being assigned an individual counselor at the UCS, or being referred to a resource on campus or to a community provider who can best meet the student’s needs.
-Additionally, the UCS offers same-day 30-minute brief problem solving/crisis management appointments.
+Typically, a student’s first contact with the UCS is with a therapist serving in a consultant role who will collaboratively determine how to best meet the student’s needs.
+Common outcomes of this consultation appointment are a referral to group therapy at the UCS, being assigned an individual counselor at the UCS for brief individual therapy, or being referred to a resource on campus or to a community provider who can best meet the student’s needs.
+Additionally, the UCS offers same-day 30-minute brief problem solving/crisis management appointments (these appointments are typically 60 minutes when conducted virtually/via tele-health).

-The UCS operates within a brief therapy model.
-This means that a student and their assigned individual therapy counselor will focus on resolving clearly identified goals.
-The UCS does not have a formal session limit for individual therapy; instead, the number of sessions is determined by the need of the student.
-Typically, a student will meet with their counselor once a week for approximately 50-minutes.
-In cases where a student may require more intensive, longer-term or ongoing individual therapy, a referral for UCS Case Management Services may be initiated.
-Another option for longer term support may include participation in one of our many groups.
-UCS offers psychoeducational group, support groups, and general therapy groups.
-Students are permitted to persist in groups for as long as they find the treatment useful.
-To find out more specifics about the group’s options available at UCS please click here.
+Regarding individual therapy, UCS operates within a brief therapy model.
+This means that a student and their assigned individual therapist will focus on addressing clearly identified goals.
+The UCS does not have a formal session limit for individual therapy; instead, the number of sessions is determined by the needs of the student, and typically averages 4-8 weekly sessions for one course of brief therapy.
+Students are eligible to receive one course of brief therapy per academic year.
+Typically, a student will meet with their counselor once a week for approximately 45-50 minutes.
+In cases where a student may require more intensive, longer-term or ongoing individual therapy, a student will be assisted with referrals by a UCS therapist or a UCS Clinical Case Manager.
+Another option for longer term therapy may include participation in one of our many therapy groups.
+Students are permitted to participate in groups for as long as they find the treatment useful while they are enrolled at UI.
+Learn more about our therapy groups here.

-Referrals to case management services may occur when one has special requirements for care, is ineligible for our services, or other reasons.
-A UCS counselor or consultant may recommend a client meet with our Clinical Case Manager.
+Referrals to UCS case management services may occur when one has special requirements for care, is ineligible for our services, and/or desires support in navigating referral options and health insurance coverage.
+A UCS therapist may recommend a client meet with a UCS Clinical Case Manager.
 Case management services help clients identify appropriate services and agencies available on campus and within the Iowa City community.
-A Case Manager can offer assistance with finding the best fit referral, discuss insurance coverage benefits, offer support and guidance, assist in scheduling an appointment with a community provider, and follow-up to make sure the referral was successful.
+Case Managers may also be able to offer some guidance on finding services and resources in other locations, although are not familiar with specific resources in all areas.
+A Case Manager can offer assistance with finding the best-fit referral, discuss insurance coverage benefits, offer support and guidance, assist in scheduling an appointment with a community provider, and follow-up to make sure the referral was successful.

-To learn more about all of the services UCS offers click here.
+To learn more about all of the clinical services UCS offers click here.

 Outreach and Consultation Service